newrelic/sidecar/README.md

  * [Lyft's Envoy Proxy](https://github.com/envoyproxy/envoy) - In less than
    a year it is fast becoming a core microservices architecture component.
-   Sidecar implements the Envoy proxy SDS, CDS, and LDS APIs (v1).
+   Sidecar implements the Envoy proxy SDS, CDS, LDS (V1) and gRPC (V2) APIs.
    These allow a standalone Envoy to be entirely configured by Sidecar.
 This is best used with Nitro's
    [Envoy proxy container](https://hub.docker.com/r/gonitro/envoyproxy/tags/).

  * [haproxy-api](https://github.com/Nitro/haproxy-api) - A separation layer